graeme-lockley/notebook-viewer-2/public/simple.md

 }
 ```

 This code is evaluated, the result displayed and the code is made visible directly below.
-What's cool is this value is reactive and dependent on `value`.
+What's cool is this value is reactive and dependent on `value` - ${value[0]
+*
+2}.

 ``` js x | pin
 {